Kelly and I from a Barbour shoot on the lakefront two years ago. We called these “our engagement photos” 😂You can see the full post here!

 Arizona to Indiana:

-Anyway, by the time it was time to apply for college, I knew I wanted to go somewhere in the Midwest–pretty college town, big greek system, the whole shebang.
+Anyway, by the time it was time to apply for college, I had spent so much time away from my parents due to riding, I knew I wanted to go somewhere out of state–preferably in the Midwest–pretty college town, big greek system, the whole shebang.
 When we settled on Indiana, I wasn’t worried about making new friends, because I had already had to do it so many times.
 I knew one other girl going to Indiana through a friend of a friend, and we decided to room together–it was the best decision and we totally hit it off, and had so much fun.
+(Her name is Chelsea, she’s an incredible human, and you can read her breast cancer story here.)

 Had I known other friends going to Indiana, I never would’ve roomed with Chelsea, I probably would’ve ended up on a different floor, and would’ve had a completely different college experience, and therefore, a different life than I have today.

-On that thought, I never would’ve met one of my closest friends, Kai, who lived on my dorm floor (she now owns the best Chicago catering company I always rave about).
+On that thought, I never would’ve met one of my closest friends, Kai, who lived on my dorm floor.
 Had I not met Kai, I never would’ve ended up becoming her roommate after college, becoming close with two of my now best friends, Kate and Melissa.

 Do you see where I’m going here?
 What starts out being a scary, unknown experience snowballs into one that completely shapes the path of your life.